Prajwal-Ganesh-Kadam/Library-Management/README.md

 # Library-Management
-A simple library management project implemented using C++
+A simple library management project implemented using OOPs and File Handling in C++